-- Glides on easily
+- Glides on the skin easily.

-- Doesn’t leave an oily residue
+- It doesn’t leave an oily residue.

-- Soothes inflammation
+- Soothes inflammation.

-- Fades hyperpigmentation
+- Fades hyperpigmentation.

 Paula’s Choice 10% Azelaic Acid Booster Cons:

-No, you don’t need to add products into your skincare routine simply because someone raves about them.
+No, you don’t need to add products to your skincare routine simply because someone raves about them.

 My name is Simone and I am a certified skin specialist.
 I created this website to teach my readers how to take great care of their skin and I also like to occasionally share my honest opinions on skincare products I’ve tried.
 You can learn more about me here.

 The Acne Solution: Your Ultimate Guide To Flawless Complexion

 An extensive, no-nonsense course showing you how to never have acne again, from a licensed Esthetician specializing in oily/acne-prone skin.